Smoked Paprika Salmon with Mango Salsa (Pan-fried/Baked)

 How to make smoked paprika salmon- step by step

-Season the salmon fillets with the spice mix.
+Season salmon fillets with the spice mix.
+Remove pin bones, if any, from the filets.
 Squeeze lime juice onto the fillets.

 Seasoned salmon with paprika and other spices.